puppetlabs/puppet-docs/source/pe/3.2/razor_tasks.markdown

 [stock tasks](https://github.com/puppetlabs/razor-server/tree/master/tasks)
 that ship with Razor to see some examples.

-Tasks can either be stored in the file system or in the database.
-To get started, and especially while you're developing a task, we recommend storing tasks in the file system.
+Tasks are stored in the file system.
 The configuration setting `task_path` determines where in the file system Razor looks for tasks and can be a colon-separated list of paths.
 Relative paths in that list are taken to be relative to the top-level Razor directory.
 For